Thomas Perseval: Art'Terre 2020

 Category Brut Nature

-Grape varieties Chardonnay, Pinot Noir, Pinot Meunier
+Grape Varieties Chardonnay, Pinot Noir, Pinot Meunier

-Style Brut Nature, Brut, Grower champagne
+Style Brut Nature, Brut, Grower Champagne

 Highlights oxidative, spicy, purist, food-friendly

-Pairs with Levantine cuisine, Game dishes
+Pairs with Levantine cuisine, game dishes

 Posts